Great, let’s get started

 Partial Permanent Disablement Benefit

-• Your insurer provides a partial payment if you lose sight in one eye or lose a limb.
+• You’ll receive a partial payout if you experience a partial permanent disability defined in your policy, such as loss of sight in one eye or use of a limb.

 Assistance Benefit